 If you decide to go this route, you must determine whether you’ll divide the bills equally and whether to pay them from your own separate accounts or one joint account.

 10. What Are Your Life Goals?

 What kind of life do you want to build together?
 Do you want to buy a house?
 Have kids?
 Travel, either now or in the future?

-Perhaps more than any other question listed here, this is one you don’t want to avoid before marriage.
-Marriage is about merging two lives into one united team.
-Sure, you’re getting married because you love each other, but if you have very different plans for your lives — for example, one of you really wants kids but the other is dead-set against it — you’ll need to think long and hard about whether merging your lives is the best idea.
+Perhaps more than any other discussion, it’s vital you have this one before marriage.
+Marriage is about merging two lives.
+You’re getting married because you love each other, but if you have very different plans for your lives — for example, one of you really wants kids, but the other is dead set against it — you need to think long and hard about whether merging your lives is the best idea.